TravelingTice/TravelingTice/README.md

 - 👋 Hi, I’m @TravelingTice
 - 👀 I’m interested in travel
-- 🌱 I’m currently learning Preact, Typescript, GraphQL
+- 🌱 I’m currently learning Svelte, Typescript
 - 💞️ I’m looking to collaborate on many things
 - 📫 How to reach me ...